jsong1b/stitch/pandoc_frontend.md

 ### Saving the Code Block

 It has to be ensured that the current block is of the type `CodeBlock`.
+This is because this is a check that happens immediately after a block's metadata is found, so if the current block is not of type `CodeBlock`, the metadata should be assumed to not be associated with anything and will be ignored.

 `Save Code Block`:
 ```python